 Good fats are found in foods like avocados, salmon and some fish, many nuts and seeds, and some oils like olive, sesame, grapeseed, and sunflower.

 Saturated or bad fats are best eaten in very limited quantities.
-Saturated fats can be found primarily in animal products, such as animal fat, lamb, pork, butter cheese, and whole-fat milk products.
+Saturated fats can be found primarily in animal products.
 Some baked goods and fried foods can also contain saturated fats, as can palm oil, palm kernel oil, and coconut oil.

 Trans fats, which are the least healthy of all fats, are found mostly in foods that contain partially hydrogenated oils, commonly abbreviated PHO, as a result of how these foods were manufactured.
 You can find "partially hydrogenated oil" or "PHO" listed on the label for foods that contain trans fats, but trans fats may also be present in baked goods and fried foods that come without nutritional labels.